Definition of cribbage

 Springfield cribbage tournament Thursdays at 7 p.m., American Legion Post 176, 6520 Amhurst Ave.,

 A giant, high-top table made into a cribbage board.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cribbage'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

-Card game, usually for two players, in which each tries to form various counting combinations of cards, the score being kept by moving pegs on a narrow rectangular board.
-Each player receives six cards.
+Cribbage is a card game, usually for two players, in which each player tries to form various counting combinations of cards.
+Each player receives six cards, and the score is kept by moving pegs on a narrow rectangular board.
 (There is also a five-card variant, as well as four-hand and three-hand variants.)
-Cribbage was invented by the 17th-century English poet Sir John Suckling.
-The rules of play, though somewhat involved, are simple enough to make cribbage a popular pastime, particularly in Britain and the northern U.S. The game usually ends at 121 (twice around the board plus one).
+Cribbage was invented by the 17th-cent.
+English poet and courtier John Suckling.
+The rules of play, though somewhat involved, are simple enough to make cribbage a popular pastime, particularly in Britain and the United States.
+The game usually ends at 121 (twice around the board plus one).

 First Known Use: 1630See Words from the same year

 : a card game for two players in which a special board is used to count each player's points